-In light of recent developments including the FSB published recommendations, IOSCO has reviewed its 2013 Liquidity Risk Management standards and is suggesting amendments to enhance them further.
-IOSCO is currently consulting on these suggested enhancements (see IOSCO's Consultation on CIS Liquidity Risk Management Recommendations, hereafter "the Consultation").
+In light of recent developments, IOSCO has reviewed its 2013 Liquidity Risk Management standards and is suggesting recommendations to enhance them further. (see IOSCO's CIS Liquidity Risk Management Recommendations, hereafter "the Recommendations").

-As a result, this document is to be read in conjunction with the Consultation, as practical information containing a series of examples and good practices, which are not all-encompassing.
+As such, this document is to be read in conjunction with the Recommendations, as practical information containing a series of examples and good practices, which are not all-encompassing.
 The different scenarios and examples presented within are illustrative of the diversity of approaches by regulators and responsible entities alike.
-They demonstrate a number of points:
+They demonstrate several points:

-• how measures to address liquidity risk management take into consideration the specificities of a fund, including:
+- how measures to address liquidity risk management take into consideration the specificities of a fund, including: - o its investment objectives and the implementation of its investment strategy; - o its dealing frequency; - o its investor base;